bjorniuppsala/iar-zephyr-fixes/README.md

 This is an IAR internal fork of Zephyr for internal and partner use.
 It contains the required CMake/toolchain files necessary to compile, build and run zephyr projects using IAR compiler and linker.
-It also contains patches improving Zephyr's compatibility with non-GNU compilers, and we are aiming for upstreaming these patches.
+It also contains patches improving Zephyr's compatibility with non-GNU compilers, and we are aiming to upstreaming these patches.

 Currently we are supporting selected ARM Cortex-M targets.
 Since we are using the `CMAKE_LINKER_GENERATOR` mechanism to integrate ilink, this means that configurations and modules not supported by `CMAKE_LINKER_GENERATOR`, are not supported.